 Surrounded by Parks, Trails and Green Spaces

-Trails, fields and green spaces have numerous benefits in addition to allowing us to relax and enjoy the outdoors.
-Parks and trails are great resources for connecting with nature, supporting an active, healthy lifestyle and fostering a sense of community.
+Trails, fields, and green spaces have numerous benefits in addition to allowing us to relax and enjoy the outdoors.
+Parks and trails are great resources for connecting with nature, supporting an active, healthy lifestyle, and fostering a sense of community.

 The Carolina Thread Trail, a regional trail system supported by The Catawba Lands Conservancy, is located within just a few yards of the southwest edge of Eagle Park and includes a 1.5 mile trail with playing field, wetlands, and forested areas.
 This community trail is maintained by Stuart Cramer High School.

 Goat Island Park and Greenway is also part of the Carolina Thread Trail and is located to the west of Eagle Park, just 1.3 miles away in Cramerton.
-Goat Island offers great walking, running and cycling trails along the South Fork River in addition to a playground, picnic areas and Frisbee golf course.
+Goat Island offers great walking, running, and cycling trails along the South Fork River in addition to a playground, picnic areas, and Frisbee golf course.

 Stowe Park, located at 24 S. Main Street is a historic landmark and a part of the town’s charming Main Street area.
-It includes a scenic fountain and gazebo and can be reserved for weddings, reunions and events.
+It includes a scenic fountain and gazebo and can be reserved for weddings, reunions, and other events.
 The City of Belmont is in the process of soliciting bids for refurbishing Stowe Park.

 Belmont Central Elementary and Stuart Cramer High School flank Eagle Park’s northern and southwestern boundaries and offer soccer fields and basketball courts.